AntonyCorbett/JWLMerge/Readme.md

 # JWLMerge <img src="https://ci.appveyor.com/api/projects/status/2nl90i7apndaxcac?svg=true">

+*11 July 2020 - JWL was updated recently and JWLMerge is not yet compatible with the new backup file schema used*

 ### Introduction

 JWLMerge is a utility to merge 2 or more .jwlibrary backup files.
 These backup files are created using the JW Library® backup command, and contain your personal notes, highlighting, etc.